 Till now, there are over 118 elements known.
 These elements react with each other to form compounds.
 Every element has a definite combining capacity, that determines the atomicity of its molecules.
-Every element reacts with other element according to its combining capacity, which we call as its valency.
+Every element reacts with atoms of other element according to its combining capacity number.
+This combining capacity number is called valency.

-Table-6 Valencies of some elements
+Valencies of some elements